lucasgeron/lucasgeron.github.io/_i18n/en/_posts/2023/06/2023-06-17-rails-scalability.markdown

 The major providers offer this service and allow you to configure servers to scale automatically as traffic is greater than expected.
 To do this, it is necessary to monitor the performance of the application and configure the service to add or remove servers as needed.

 It is worth noting that each provider has its own way of doing this, but in general, the process is very similar.
-In turn, the more resources your application uses from the provider, the more expensive the service will be.
-It is also important to note that as soon as traffic flow is reduced, the provider tends to remove additional servers, which in turn reduces the cost of the service.
+The more resources your application uses from the provider, the more expensive the service will be.
+However, as soon as traffic flow is reduced, the provider tends to remove additional servers and reduce service costs to the contracted plan.